DavidSA06/DavidSA06.github.io/phd.md

 ## University Council

 The Honorable University Council is the highest authority of the Benemérita Universidad Autónoma de Puebla.
-The members from the student community at my faculty elected me to be their representative.
+The members from the FCFM-BUAP student community at my faculty elected me to be their representative.

 <figure>
   <img